-Make healthy Thin Mints at home with this easy recipe!
-These crispy cookies are made with almond flour and maple syrup and coated in dark chocolate.
+Homemade healthy Thin Mints made with almond flour, pure maple syrup and coated in dark chocolate.
 Vegan + gluten-free.

 - 1 cup almond flour